Research Updates from the Cloudflare Blog

 2017-09-26 Geo Key Manager: How It Works

-Today we announced Geo Key Manager, a feature that gives customers unprecedented control over where their private keys are stored when uploaded to Cloudflare.
+Today we announced Geo Key Manager, a feature that gives customers control over where their private keys are stored with Cloudflare.
+This builds on a previous Cloudflare innovation called Keyless SSL and a novel cryptographic access control mechanism.